There are five devoted Occupational Therapists working at Jeane Kolbe Occupational Therapy.

 Jeane graduated from the University of the Free State in 2009, after which she worked at Charlotte Maxeke Johannesburg Academic Hospital to complete her community service year.
 In order to follow her passion to work with children and adults with psychiatric diagnosis, her practice was established in 2012 and has grown in leaps and bounds.

 She completed her Sensory Integration qualification (SAISI) in 2013.
 Prior to this she obtained post-graduate qualifications in Problem Behaviour in Children (UNISA), play therapy (REDSHOE), Neonatal development (MEDI-CLINIC) and has done a course in DIR/Floortime (GREENSPAN).
 Her learning did not stop there and she also completed her CVI training through Christene Roman Lantzy.
 Jeane believes reflexes cannot be ignored and have a massive influence on all areas of development so she has also completed level 1,2 and 3 of the RMT program to assist with reflex integration.
+Most recently she did the Stark Griffith Dyslexia assessment course.
+She has an interest in working with children who have ASD.

-Sadie website.jpg
+Sadie Stroud

 Her work ethic, passion and dedication towards the field is evident - she graduated with a BSc (OT), as the top graduate of her class, in 2019 from the University of Witwatersrand.
 Thereafter, Sadie completed her community service year at Brits District Hospital in 2020.
 Here, she found a great passion for improving the paediatrics’ care being provided for the patient population.
 This became an integral part of her journey as an OT and has shaped her path forwards.
 As a passion-project during community service, she created a therapeutic and child-friendly treatment room for the patients to be treated more effectively as well as created a neonatal program for the premature infants at the hospital.